briggsreschke/poets/README.md

+> “The art of art, the glory of expression and the sunshine of the light of letters, is simplicity.” <br>
+> ― Walt Whitman

 # Poets
 [Poets from around the World](https://en.wikipedia.org/wiki/List_of_poets) and [Poets from the United States](https://en.wikipedia.org/wiki/List_of_poets_from_the_United_States) scraped from wikipedia with a python script (*poets-scrape.py*).
 Standalone maps created with [QGIS](https://www.qgis.org/en/site/).
 Working with *MapLibre* and *Leaflet* for interactive stuff.
 Scriptwise, I geocoded what I could for birth/death place.
 Not everyone has personal history data in wiki infobox. </br>